 The top reason why members and subscribers do not renew points toward the need for interconnectedness of departments within cultural organizations.

-A couple of weeks ago, we posted an article called Stepping Out of Silos: Five Things That Are Everyone’s Job In Cultural Organizations.
+We recently published an article called Stepping Out of Silos: Five Things That Are Everyone’s Job In Cultural Organizations.
 Cultural executives and staff members tend to wear several hats and manage seemingly endless moving parts within their organizations.
 (Your work is important, and you often manage it with limited nonprofit budgets and staff support, with little free time, to boot.)
 But it’s difficult for any department to succeed if it’s too cut off from the others, and this can make it harder for the organization to succeed.
 From championing a mission to satisfying onsite visitors, cultural organization departments benefit by being as connected as the people they serve today.

 For instance, when someone becomes a member, they do not become an alien-member-human impacted only and exclusively by the Membership Department.
 Members are people like everyone else, and engaging people is what cultural organizations do.